mouldimus/notes/HTML_Concepts.md

 ```http
 studentId=24&firstName=William
 ```
-When this message is received by the server, the data in the body of the message will be used to change the first name of the student with an ID of 24 from “Billy” to “William”.
+When this message is received by the server, the data in the body of the message will be used to change the first name of the student with an ID of 24 from "Billy" to "William".

-By creating the APIs of your programs to conform to RESTful principles, you enable the tracking and control of the state of the things in your program, even though the HTTP protocol you’re using isn’t stateful by itself.
+By creating the APIs of your programs to conform to RESTful principles, you enable the tracking and control of the state of the things in your program, even though the HTTP protocol you're using isn't stateful by itself.

 ## IDE
 [Jump Back](#planning-and-executing-a-web-application)